-A beautifully story of a beautiful bygone era, an era that heralded major changes in Paris, by a Parisian who resisted that change for the love of her house.
-An old lady writes a letter to her deceased husband when she knows that she is standing next to her death, and this letter is this whole book.
-She wants to tell everything to him, the secrets she could not share when he was alive and small little things that she remembers from her journey through life.
-In the process she takes us through the city of Paris, as it was before Napoleon decided to do away with old Paris to lay down a new more structured Paris in late 19th century.
+The House I Loved is a beautiful story of a beautiful bygone era.
+An era that heralded major changes in Paris, by a Parisian who resisted that change for the love of her house.
+An old lady writes a letter to her deceased husband.
+When she knows that she is standing next to her death.
+And this letter is this whole book.
+She wants to tell everything to him.
+The secrets she could not share when he was alive.
+And small little things that she remembers from her journey through life.
+In the process, she takes us through the city of Paris, as it was before Napoleon decided to do away with old Paris to lay down a new more structured Paris in the late 19th century.

 The story has many layers.
 It is a story of a woman who was born and lived all her life in a small neighborhood in Paris.
 She gets married into an affluent family.
 And has a keen sense of fashion.
 Her life revolves around her husband, her family, and the neighborhood.
 At one level it is a subtle love story of the protagonist and her husband.
 Giving nuanced details of their coming together.
 And staying together through thick and thin.
 It is the story of her love for her mother-in-law who she was closer to than her own mother.
 Her daughter who she could never be friends with, a lost son and a well-kept secret.

 She wants to share her life after her husband passed away with him.
 Telling him how she learned to deal with life without him.
 People who helped her fill her day and give her life a meaning.
 She wants to describe the changes happening in their neighborhood.
 Share the agony of getting a letter from the authorities to vacate the house.
 And the ordeal she went through to appeal for not bringing down that house.
 There is a secret that she wants to tell him, a secret that she has not shared with anyone including her husband.
 And as it happens when we are so close to death we are not scared of anything.
 It somehow gives us all the strength that we wish was there throughout our lives.